Oh Sheit It's X

 "Oh Sheit It's X" is a song by American singer-songwriter Thundercat.
 He co-wrote it with record producers Flying Lotus, Mono/Poly, and Durand Furbee for his second studio album Apocalypse.
 Brainfeeder released it as a single on May 7, 2013.
-Musically, "Oh Sheit It's X" is a funk and disco song, whose lyrics describe the protagonist in an altered state of consciousness after consuming methylenedioxymethamphetamine—otherwise known as "ecstasy"—at a party.
+Musically, "Oh Sheit It's X" is a funk and disco song, whose lyrics describe the protagonist in an altered state of consciousness after consuming MDMA—otherwise known as "ecstasy" or "X"—at a party.

 "Oh Sheit It's X" was co-produced by Mono/Poly and Lotus, and upon its release, it received critical acclaim by music critics, who selected it as a highlight from Apocalypse and praised its lyrics, bassline, and production.
 The song was included in the video game Grand Theft Auto V and Thundercat performed it live at the Black Cab Sessions.

 Background and composition

 "Oh Sheit It's X" was written by Stephen "Thundercat" Bruner, Steven "Flying Lotus" Ellison, Charles "Mono/Poly" Dickerson, and Durand Furbee.
 Mono/Poly and Lotus co-produced it and it runs at a tempo of 123 beats per minute.
 It is based on "the true story of an MDMA-fueled New Year's party".
 Thundercat said it "was one of the most epic things that has ever happened ...
 Two and a half days of full-on shenanigans, man".
 In the song, Thundercat sings about feeling ecstatic while being in an altered state of consciousness caused by the drug of the same name.
 Scott Heins called it "a hard-stepping party song" whose composition was based on "hard drums and double-layered bass parts".